kenjennings/Atari-Pet-Frogger/README_Porting.md

 Since the only graphics capability is redefined character sets, there are literally hundreds of games, and quite a number that were sold commercially, that are almost the same game pushing text characters around the screen using a different redefined character set.
 Some more advanced games use redefined characters to simulate bit-mapped graphics and shift images through multiple characters to perform pixel-based graphics animation.

 ANTIC Mode 6 text has 20 characters per line and can show characters in 4 colors where the entire character is a single color.
 This is the closest in size to the VIC-20's 22 character text mode.
 Using the Atari's wide screen for overscan allows adding characters to the line, so the Atari can manage 22 characters in Mode 6 which fits (just barely) on an NTSC TV.
 However, this does mean the Atari's version of 22 characters is noticeably wider than the VIC-20's.
+(Covering more TV screen area could be considered a bonus.)

+ANTIC Mode 6 also uses 64 characters in its character set, so the VIC-20 program may run through more characters than the Atari can display.
+Where characters are specific objects the Atari could deal with it via a Display List interrupt switching character sets every few lines, or using a more dynamic (and slower) method where the character images needed at the moment are copied to the characters shown on screen.
+Where a VIC-20 game uses multiple characters to simulate a large graphics bitmap the Atari could do the same thing, as only 22 characters are needed for the same line, so a different character set every 2 or three lines could do the same work.

-The other obstacle is the VIC's 16 background, and 8 text colors.
+Another obstacle is the VIC's 16 background, and 8 text colors using a color map.
 In most situations they are not all used.
 Background coloring is a little more difficult as the Atari has one color for the background.
 Display List interrupts can change the 4 text colors and background color for each line.
 Where more color is needed, Player/Missile graphics can add limited amounts of color.
 But, inevitably there will be situations where a color or two will have to be ignored or worked around.